Purportedly William Clark (1810)

 Courtesy of the American Philosophical Society, Philadelphia

-(But see the comparison of Charles Willson Peale's portrait of Clark with Saint-Mémin's.)
+However, compare Charles Willson Peale's portrait of Clark with Saint-Mémin's:

 The appeal of the new "silhouette" gained impetus in the late 1770s with the creation of a pseudoscience called physiognomy, founded by Johann Kaspar Lavater (1741-1801), and based on the proposition that the shape of one's profile reflected the owner's innate moral and behavioral makeup.
 The next step toward meeting the demand was the technological and representational enhancement of profile portraiture using the camera obscura and other drawing aids such as the pantograph, a German invention dating from 1631, with which anyone could enlarge or reduce any drawing.
 In 1788, Gilles-Louis Crétien (1754–1811), a cellist in the court orchestra of Louis XVI, invented the physiognotrace, with which even a person without any artistic talent whatsoever could create an accurate profile portrait—in four minutes!